lucywang720/model-surgery/README.md

 ![main](/pic/main.png)

-:warning: :warning: :warning: *Due to server issues, we will open-source the code in the coming days.
-Stay tuned!*

 ## Main Results

 Large Language Models (LLMs) have shown great potential as AI assistants, but ensuring their safety and reliability remains a challenge.
 Current methods for aligning LLM behavior, such as Supervised Fine-Tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF), are computationally expensive and can degrade model performance.